toolworks-dev/trusty-notes/PRIVACY.md

 - Delete your notes locally and from our servers
 - Choose whether to enable synchronization
 - Control which servers you sync with
-- Generate new seed phrases
+- Generate new sync codes

 ## Data Retention
 - Deleted notes are permanently removed after 24 hours